Rohith-Maram/Wipro_EventManagementSystem/README.md

 For Database:

-The required SQL File is provided with the name Database_Schema_EventManagementSystem.sql
+The required SQL File is provided in Database folder with the name Database_Schema_EventManagementSystem.sql

 Notes: